English, Drama, Film and Creative Writing: Poetry Reading Archive

 Recently Added Poets - Previews in YouTube

-All nine of his poetry readings can be viewed in the Archive.
+All ten of his poetry readings can be viewed in the Archive.

 The Irish Poetry Reading Archive holds the voices of our poetry community, and presents the wealth and diversity of Irish poetry today, in English and in Irish.
 The archive records and curates these voices, making them freely available around the world and preserving them for future generations.